San Fran Tea goes upscale in Montclair

 What goes better with Chinese food than Chinese tea?
 Offerings include dim sum, noodles, stews and some light snacks as shown in the menu here.
 I opted for the vegetarian teahouse spicy noodles, which have plenty of hot chiles and veggies.
 They were very tasty — but perhaps not the best choice of a dish when you’re trying to impress — slurping noodles is not exactly the essence of savoir-faire in many parts of the world.

 Being the self-proclaimed aficionado, I chose the tea that accompanied our lunch.
 I went with a shu pu-erh, which was the Imperial Pu-erh, I think.
 I know… I am a terrible tea blogger because I didn’t take notes but whatever it was, I thought it was excellent.
 I found no strange aromas or weird fishy tastes that you sometimes notice in pu-erh.
 Loose leaf shus seem to be better in that regard than the cakes.
 I wonder if that has to do with the fermentation process?

 One thing I noticed about Imperial Tea Court is they expect you to drink the tea out of the gaiwan they give you, which now strikes me as odd.
 I had to ask for cups as a matter of protocol, indeed, I like to precisely control the amount of steeping time and not let the poor leaves languish around getting tired in some overbrewed stew.
-At all of the tea tastings I’ve been to in San Francisco, tea is brewed in the gaiwan and then poured into cups.
+At all of the San Francisco tea tastings I’ve been to, tea is brewed in the gaiwan and then poured into cups.
 If anyone has a strong opinion, please weigh in on the matter in the Comments section.